Copenhagen corridor into the US

 • Design and consumer goods.
 Danish design and consumer goods operators including Bang & Olufsen, ECCO, LEGO supply chain partners, and Carlsberg adjacencies, entering US wholesale, US direct-to-consumer, and US channel partner relationships.

 • Fintech and SaaS.
 Danish fintech operators and SaaS firms entering US enterprise, US institutional, and US consumer channels.
-EU regulatory pedigree is translated into US category position the American buyer can read.
+EU regulatory pedigree is translated into US category position the American buyer can evaluate.

 • Foundation-led capital.
 Danish foundations including the Novo Nordisk Foundation, Lundbeck Foundation, A.P.
 Møller Foundation, and Carlsberg Foundation, allocating to US co-investment, US platform-building, and US institutional partnerships.
-Holding-brand versus operating-brand architecture for the US-facing surface, plus the foundation-to-US-institutional category translation.
+Holding-holding brand versus operating brand for the US website, deck, and sales material, plus the foundation-to-US-institutional category translation.

 What the Danish register costs in America.

-• The process-honest, restrained, and modest opener reads as under-claiming.
-The American reader is scanning for a US category claim and a peer-set signal in the first twenty seconds and encounters calibrated language and qualified outcomes instead.
+• The process-honest, restrained, and modest opener lands as under-claiming.
+The American buyer is scanning for a US category claim and a peer-set signal in the first twenty seconds and encounters calibrated language and qualified outcomes instead.

-• Sustainability-anchored framing without a named US category and a named US outcome reads as values signalling, not as a US-investable proposition or a US-procurement signal.
+• Sustainability-anchored framing without a named US category and a named US outcome lands as values signalling, not as a US-investable proposition or a US-procurement signal.

-• Danish biotech value dossiers built for European HTA bodies (HAS, NICE, G-BA, IQWiG) read thin to US commercial payers who require US-formatted clinical, economic, and outcomes evidence with US peer-set comparators.
+• Danish biotech value dossiers built for European HTA bodies (HAS, NICE, G-BA, IQWiG) evaluate thin to US commercial payers who require US-formatted clinical, economic, and outcomes evidence with US peer-set comparators.

 • Danish foundations describe themselves through European philanthropic categories that US institutional partners do not score against their familiar buckets.
-The result reads to a US co-investor as governance-opaque, not because the governance is opaque but because the category translation is missing.
+The result lands with a US co-investor as governance-opaque, not because the governance is opaque but because the category translation is missing.

-• EUR and DKK pricing and pricing expressed as indicative read as soft and negotiable.
+• EUR and DKK pricing and pricing expressed as indicative land as soft and negotiable.
 American buyers expect firm pricing in dollars and a clean US category anchor before they interpret the price.

-• Danish commercial cadence, with consensus-built decision cycles and process-honest follow-up, reads to the US buyer as slow.
+• Danish commercial cadence, with consensus-built decision cycles and process-honest follow-up, lands with the US buyer as slow.
 Two weeks of consensus-building in Copenhagen is normal.
 Two weeks of silence in the United States is interpreted as disinterest.

 The science is not the problem.
 The engineering is not the problem.
 The design is not the problem.
 The language is not the problem.
-The American-facing architecture is.
+The American-facing sales material is.

 Where to go from here